Shubhammalik/GAN-Generated-Scribble-Predicition/README.md

 # Scribble-generation-using-GAN

-Models - CNN, MLP, GAN, RF,
+Models - CNN, MLP, GAN, RF

 This project aims at predicting scribbles from canvas and also using GAN generated images.